Large Firm Service. Small Firm Attention.

 Individuals whose OPWDD applications clearly indicate the presence of a developmental disability will receive their eligibility notices within 30 days.
 Those whose applications are referred for further review can take much longer and may require further evaluations or possibly a Medicaid Fair Hearing.

 Once OPWDD eligibility is obtained, families can immediately access non-Medicaid services, including Family Support Services for recreation, respite and crisis support, and certain other respite and recreation programs requiring OPWDD eligibility.
-For Medicaid services, the process is more involved and will require the family to choose a participating Care Coordination Organization (CCO).
 The CCO will assist with necessary approvals to obtain Medicaid coverage, if necessary, and Medicaid HCBS waiver enrollment.
 They will also assist with obtaining service authorizations for the Medicaid waiver services and identifying available local providers.
 This can take several months.

 Many families choose Self-Directed services, assuming greater administrative responsibility for their child’s service plan in exchange for the ability to fund supported participation in inclusive programming geared to the general public; make hiring decisions directly; and to afford an increased wage rate to staff.
 The family works with an approved self-direction broker to apply for a self-direction budget based on the level of assessed need, chooses the services they would like to fund, and seeks Medicaid service authorizations as appropriate.
 Because of the customized nature of self-directed programs, the approval process is slower than for traditional service authorizations and it can take several months or up to a year to launch a self-directed program after authorizations are obtained.
 Moreover, self-direction is currently reimbursement-based; families pay providers and submit receipts to seek reimbursement according to their budget.